blami/dotfiles/tmpl/license/CC BY-NC-SA4.0.md

   non-exclusive, irrevocable license to exercise the Licensed Rights in the Licensed Material to:

-  A. reproduce and Share the Licensed Material, in whole or in part; and
+  A. reproduce and Share the Licensed Material, in whole or in part, for NonCommercial purposes only; and

-  B. produce, reproduce, and Share Adapted Material.
+  B. produce, reproduce, and Share Adapted Material for NonCommercial purposes only.

   2. __Exceptions and Limitations.__ For the avoidance of doubt, where Exceptions and Limitations apply to Your use, this Public License does not